 Upon arriving at the glossy MAC store in Hollywood to interview electropop singer-songwriter and Tumblr icon Halsey, I promptly touched up my deep purple lip color and tried to play it cool.
 Because that’s exactly what Halsey is.
-At 21, the Badlands artist has already toured with Imagine Dragons, collaborated with Justin Bieber, and rocked more hair colors and lengths than most girls do in a lifetime.
+At 21, the Badlands artist has already toured with Imagine Dragons, collaborated with Justin Bieber, and rocked more hair colors and lengths than most people do in a lifetime.
 On the day we met, Halsey looked as though she just stepped out of a much-reblogged tableau.
-Think a two-inch brunette crop, embellished white kimono, and slate-gray lip color—the shade she just created and launched with MAC on March 31 as a part of the brand's Future Forward campaign.
+Think a two-inch brunette crop, embellished white kimono, and slate-gray lip color—the shade they just created and launched with MAC on March 31 as a part of the brand's Future Forward campaign.

 Want to learn more about Halsey’s beauty icons, buzz cuts, and more?
 Keep scrolling to read our exclusive interview with beauty icon–to-be!